Morons from Outer Space: Plot

-A small spaceship docks with a refuelling station.
-On board are four aliens: Bernard, Sandra, Desmond, and Julian.
-During a particularly tedious period of their stay at the station, the other three begin playing with the ship's controls while Bernard is outside playing spaceball.
-They accidentally disconnect his part of the ship, leaving him stranded while they crash into a nearby blue planet — Earth.
+A small spaceship docks at a refuelling station, carrying four aliens: Bernard, Sandra, Desmond, and Julian.
+During a particularly tedious period at the station, Sandra, Desmond, and Julian begin playing with the ship's controls, while Bernard goes outside to play a game of spaceball.
+Their recklessness causes a malfunction that disconnects Bernard's part of the ship, leaving him stranded, while the other three crash-land on a nearby blue planet — Earth.